eduard-keilmann/eduard-keilmann.github.io/research.md

 layout: page
 ---

-## Research Interests

-Studying and understanding how (atomic and) molecular clouds form in the Milky Way and external galaxies (leading to star formation), and how stellar feedback mechanisms affect the Interstellar Medium (ISM).
-I also work on [CII] data from the NASA SOFIA program FEEDBACK at the I. Physikalisches Institut, Universität zu Köln.
-This encompasses activities such as exploring and analysing astrophysical data, modelling dust dynamics, as well as modelling and studying photodissociation regions (PDRs).
+I am interested in the understanding of how atomic and molecular clouds form in the Milky Way and external galaxies that lead to star formation, and how stellar feedback mechanisms affect the Interstellar Medium (ISM), which in turn affect star formation.
+I also work with CO and [CII] data from the NASA SOFIA program FEEDBACK at the I. Physikalisches Institut, Universität zu Köln.
+This encompasses exploring and analyzing astrophysical data, modelling dust dynamics, as well as modelling and studying photo-dissociation regions (PDRs).
 It also involves developing various techniques in those areas.